andrewzhao551/precision-effects-on-training-dynamics/README.md

 ---

-## Interpretation and Research Implications

-Across experiments, a consistent pattern emerges:
+## What Can Be Safely Concluded

+Based on the current experiments on DeepSeek-MoE:

-- Reduced precision primarily perturbs gradient geometry and optimization trajectory alignment.
+- Reduced precision perturbs gradient geometry more clearly than loss behavior.
-- Scalar loss behavior may remain stable while directional drift accumulates.
-- Multi-layer perturbations produce cumulative structural effects.
+- Multi-layer activation quantization introduces cumulative deviation in optimization trajectory.
-- Attention modules exhibit higher precision sensitivity than MoE layers.
+- Attention modules appear more sensitive than MoE layers under the tested settings.

-From an ML systems perspective, these findings suggest that:

-> Numerical precision affects not only convergence outcomes, but also the geometric structure of optimization trajectories.

-Training dynamics analysis may provide earlier and more sensitive instability signals than loss curves alone.
+- Gradient-based measurements provide more informative stability signals than loss alone.

+These conclusions are empirical and limited to the current experimental setup.

 ---

+## What Remains Open

+This repository does **not** claim a complete mechanistic explanation of FP8 instability.

+Open questions include:

+- Why can directional drift accumulate while loss remains aligned?
+- What is the relationship between gradient deviation and long-term convergence behavior?
+- How do E4M3 and E5M2 differ structurally beyond scalar error magnitude?
+- How should optimization diagnostics be adapted for reduced-precision training?

+---

 ## Ongoing Directions

-- Deeper analysis of E4M3 vs E5M2 structural differences
+- Deeper comparison of E4M3 vs E5M2
-- Scaling experiments on larger parameter regimes
+- More systematic trajectory-level diagnostics
-- Investigation of precision-aware optimization strategies
+- Precision-aware optimization adjustments
-- Theoretical connection between rounding bias and trajectory shift
+- Larger-scale follow-up experiments

 ---

-## Contact
+## Repository Note

-This repository documents ongoing research exploration in low-precision optimization and efficient ML systems.

-Feel free to reach out for academic discussion.
+This repository is intended as a research presentation artifact rather than a full code release.

+It summarizes experimental structure, selected figures, and empirical interpretations from an ongoing project on reduced-precision training dynamics.